Gelatin From Collagen: Facts, Foods, and Uses

 There are materials in plants which form gels and can be substituted for gelatin, but they have slightly different properties from real gelatin.
 Nevertheless, they are a good option for people who don't want to use a product obtained from animals.
 Two of these gelatin substitutes are agar and carrageenan.

 How to Make Gelatin

 Gelatin can be made at home by boiling animal skin and bones.
-The boiling process converts the collagen in the skin and bones into gelatin.
-The process of making gelatin in industry is similar, but additional steps are performed to improve the quality of the gelatin.
+The boiling process converts the collagen in these materials into gelatin.
+The process of making gelatin in industry is similar, but additional steps are performed to improve the quality of the substance.
 The animal parts are first washed and degreased.
 They are then treated with an acidic or basic solution to remove minerals and make the collagen easier to access.
 Next, the processed animal parts are boiled in distilled water to produce gelatin.
 Finally, the water is evaporated from the liquid and the solid gelatin is pressed into sheets or ground into a powder.

 If you boil beef bones at home to make stock, you'll probably notice a gel forming in the liquid as it cools.
 This is due to the production of gelatin from the collagen in the bones.

 How to Make Beef Stock